Written byConnie Yang

-Two Macintosh HD icons on the desktop, why & how to remove?
+Two Macintosh HD icons on the desktop, why & how to remove them?

 Why do two Macintosh HD icons show up on your desktop?

-It's a common bug on macOS Catalina and later versions.
-When you try to transfer all files on a Mac to another, the Macintosh HD volume on the target Mac can't be replaced but keeps as two active Macintosh HD volumes.
+It's a common bug on macOS Catalina, Big Sur, Monterey, and later versions.
+When you try to transfer all files from one Mac to another, the Macintosh HD volume on the target Mac can't be replaced but keeps as two active Macintosh HD volumes.

-That's because the system regards that the Macintosh HD on the target Mac has data.
+That's because the operating system regards that the Macintosh HD on the target Mac has stored your data.
 If it replaced the Macintosh HD volume with the one on another Mac, data loss might happen.
 Therefore, the system keeps the two Macintosh HD volumes.